Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Introduction

-As far as measurement goes, cultures and cultural traits have been measured in many different ways, from field work, collecting objects or individual opinions and recording evidences of cultural heritages, to lab or on-the-field experiments, in which people play Trust, Public good, Dictator or Ultimatum games \citep{RotPraOkuZam1991,OosSloVan2004}.
-Recently, the growing interest in cross-country cultural studies, and the requirement of systematic and comparative data, have moved the attention to information collected through social surveys.
-Some, are multi-country surveys, such as the Life in Transition Survey (LITS) or the one used in the present study, the World Value Survey (WVS).
-Others are at the regional level, focusing on one geographical or political area (e.g. the European Values Study or the Eurobarometer, for the EU \citep{GuiSapZin2009}) or at the national level, focusing on different spatial units of one single country (e.g. the General Social Survey (GSS), for the US \citep{AleLaF2000, AleGiu2011, GiuSpi2014}). \footnote{ \ Mixed data sources are also often used: \cite{OosSloVan2004} compares the results of a meta-analysis of 37 papers, which incorporates 75 outcomes from Ultimatum game experiments with a selection of outcomes of a national cultural score, concerning the respect for authority, trust, and competition, extracted from the World Values Survey.} In all cases, the surveys report the opinion of a sample of the population on individual values, attitudes, customs or local norms, that can reflect cultural traits.
+Regarding measurement, cultures and cultural traits have been measured in many different ways, from field work, collecting objects or individual opinions and recording evidences of cultural heritages, to lab or on-the-field experiments, in which people play Trust, Public good, Dictator or Ultimatum games \citep{RotPraOkuZam1991,OosSloVan2004}.
+Recently, the growing interest in cross-country cultural studies, and the requirement of systematic and comparative data, have moved the attention to information collected through social surveys\textcolor{black}{, in the tradition of \cite{hofstede1984culture}'s seminal research project (see also \cite{schwartz1994beyond} for a subsequent influential research, and \cite{taras2009half} for a recent overview of the issue)}.
+Some of the surveys are multi-country surveys, such as the Life in Transition Survey (LITS) or the one used in the present study, the World Values Survey (WVS).
+Others are at the regional level, focusing on one geographical or political area (e.g. the European Values Study or the Eurobarometer, for the EU \citep{GuiSapZin2009}), or at the national level, focusing on different spatial units of one single country (e.g. the General Social Survey (GSS), for the US \citep{AleLaF2000, AleGiu2011, GiuSpi2014}).
+In all cases, the surveys report the opinion of a sample of the population on individual values, attitudes, customs or local norms, that can reflect cultural traits.
 The aggregation of individual opinions and the prevalence of some cultural traits is then used to define national cultures, whereas cross-country comparisons are used to measure the cultural distance between countries or cluster of countries.